 Elliot also won the Omloop “Het Volk” semi-classic in 1959.

 Elliott was born in Dublin, the eldest son of James and Ellen Elliott.

-His first exposure to cycling came at the age of 14, while riding to the Town of Naas to participate in soccer and hurling events.
+His first exposure to cycling came at the age of 14, relying on a bike as his only means of transportation to get him to the Town of Naas so he could participate in soccer and hurling events.

 He later joined a small cycling club attached to a local parish in Coolock when he was 16, taking part in short races that the church organized around the city streets.